deity-io/falcon-platform-docs/versioned_docs/version-3/payments/methods/overview.md

 ---
 id: overview
-title: Payment Methods Overview
+title: Payment methods
-sidebar_label: Payment Methods
+sidebar_label: Payment methods
 ---

 Every payment provider has a specific set of payment methods that it supports.
 The available methods are listed in the respective `Payment Providers` documentation page.
 Some payment methods are available for more than one payment provider, which allows you to choose the provider that better fits your needs.

-## Payment Method Configuration
+## Payment method configuration

 The easiest way to configure a payment method is by using `dcloud` CLI and the `dcloud payments:method:configure` command.
 If you want to configure it manually, this can be achieved using [this endpoint →](https://dpsg.deity.cloud/#/Payment%20Method/EnvironmentPaymentMethodController_add).